austin-bowen/mcdl/README.rst

 mcdl - Minecraft Downloader
 ===========================

-A script for downloading pre-built Minecraft software, such as Spigot and CraftBukkit.
+A simple program for downloading pre-built Minecraft software, such as CraftBukkit and Spigot.

 You can use mcdl to quickly download the latest .jar file for your favorite Minecraft server, grab a specific server API version for plugin